 If you’re disabled and need support, you can ask for a needs assessment from your local authority.
 If you’re eligible, you’ll get a care and support plan.
-Under the plan you’re given a personal budget, which is what the council thinks your care will cost.
+You may get a personal budget, which is what the council thinks your care will cost.

 Your council can organise your care for you or you can choose to do it yourself.
 If you decide to do it yourself, you’ll receive your personal budget as a direct payment.
-It’s good practice to ask the council to put this money in a separate account away from your other benefits.
+You may wish to think about how you manage this money so that you can keep a separate record of your social care expenses.

-Depending on your needs assessment, you may have to pay some extra money on top of your personal budget.
+Depending on your needs assessment, you may have to pay some extra money on top of your direct payment.

 Your local authority will review your direct payments after the first 6 months, and then every 12 months.

 who provides your care

 where to recruit your PA from (councils select from a small range of approved service providers)

 Disadvantages of direct payments

 It takes time and effort to organise your support.
 If you employ a personal assistant, you:

 have the responsibilities of an employer